schobernoise/Language-Construction-Tool/README.md

 - Check images from the user if too big etc...
 - Add/Edit Word: Check for double entries, alert user
 - Import XLS: Check for double entries, alert user
+- Make user not able to type in more than need for EVERY Entry

 **API**
 - Make a CLI-script for API purposes